aearamos/coding-challenge-backend/README.md

 # Badi Coding Challenge Backend

 ## The context
 You are a scientist in a post-apocalyptic world.
 In your lab you have plenty of human tissues, yet not so many brains.
-For this reason, you decide to create zombies, which you then equip them with armors and weapons.
+For this reason, you decide to create zombies, which you then equip with armors and weapons.
 Why would you do that?
 Well, we cannot tell you.
 The only thing you need to know is that you are a crazy scientist playing on the edge of life and death.

 ## Instructions